Web hosting is essential for establishing an online presence. You must choose a web host that fits your business needs and budget perfectly.

 With Dedicated Server Hosting, you have all the server resources for yourself.
 You share nothing with other websites.

-You’re provided with dedicated server equipment, the security system, software, etc.
+You’re provided with dedicated server equipment, the security system, software, etc. This gives you total control over the server resources.

-It is a more flexible option that allows you to negotiate with the web host the terms and conditions and service level agreements as needed.
+It is a more flexible option that allows you to negotiate the terms and conditions and service level agreements with the web host as needed.

 Here is what Dedicated Hosting types could be compared to in the real world.